UrbanMachine/cookiecutter-ros-app-template/{{cookiecutter.project_name}}/docs/about_template.md

 This file holds environment variables that are used by the docker build and launch scripts.

 Most variables can safely be edited.

+### `.docker_volumes/`

+This directory is automatically created the first time you run `docker/launch`.
+It holds persistent state across runs for containers.

+For example, if you enter your container via `docker/run` and save a file under `/robot/persistent/`, that file will be available the next time you run `docker/run`.
+It will also (by default) exist in your local machine under `.docker_volumes/ros-nodes/`.
+The `/robot/persistent` directory is intended for you, the developer, to use.
+So have at it!